EthanB1/ai-agentic-trial-screener/README.md

 ## Security Considerations

-- The application implements thorough input sanitization and output filtering to prevent LLM-based attacks.
+- The application implements input sanitization and output filtering to prevent LLM-based attacks.